CandisIO/mongo-replica-set/README.md

 ## Configuration

+#### Host

-Additionally, you can pass an env variable called `HOST` when running the container to configure the replica's hostname in docker.
+You can pass an env variable called `HOST` when running the container to configure the replica's hostname in docker.
 By default, it uses `localhost`.

 Once ready, the replica-set can be accessed using the following connection string: